C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 tiles below 60 deg S latitude.*
 </center>

-Furthermore the variables of the namelist `INPUT_ORO', which cover all the raw topographical data information, are fed into the program.
+Furthermore the variables of the namelist `INPUT_ORO`, which cover all the raw topographical data information, are fed into the program.
 In this namelist the path of the raw data is given as well as the names of the topography data files.
 An integer switch allows the choice between